Theology, History, and Christian Unity

 Kimberly Hope Belcher,

 "The search to remove obstacles to Christian unity is one of the primary objectives Salkeld had in mind in writing this book.
 For many, if not most Protestants, this word has been 'an identity-marker' of their inherited opposition to Roman Catholicism; and therefore, a fundamental obstacle in the search for Christian unity. . . . .
-Salkeld therefore sets out to examine the history of the idea, what it was originally intended to mean, and the implications of the fact that not only Protestants, but also Catholics, have often misunderstood the meaning of transubstantiation. . . , This volume is not easy reading, but it does repay careful attention as one of the best single-volume studies available."
+Salkeld therefore sets out to examine the history of the idea, what it was originally intended to mean, and the implications of the fact that not only Protestants, but also Catholics, have often misunderstood the meaning of transubstantiation. . . .
+One of the best single-volume studies available."

 David M. Thompson,